HARVESTING THE NEW ART WORLD

 preference?

-EW- I choose the artists for "hit & run" based on the formula for the show
+EW- I choose the artists for "hit & run" based on the formula

 (i.e., a variety of media, background, and previous exposure), minor